Getting Assistance on Existing Loans:

 If you are looking to obtain a new business loan to fund obligations during the COVID-19 pandemic, The Coronavirus Aid, Relief, and Economic Security Act (CARES Act),The Families First Coronavirus Response Act and most recently the Economic Aid to Hard-Hit Small Busineses, Nonprofits and Venues Act provide help in the form of tax credits, enhancements to existing loan programs, and new loan programs.

 Some of these programs stand alone, but some are related in that if you participate in one program you cannot participate fully in another.
 Because of this, take time to review these programs with your financial advisor in conjunction with your tax professional and determine which program will provide you with the most benefit.

-Below are some of the basics on small business loans designed to help with COVID-19 business interruption.
+Below are some of the basics on small business loans and grants designed to help with COVID-19 business interruption.

 SBA Debt Relief:

 - Borrowers with existing or new 7(a) SBA loans can have six months of principal and interest paid by the SBA.